seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 The ability to search through files and folders can greatly improve your productivity using Unix.
 First we'll cover searching through text files.
-I recently downloaded a list of the names of the states in the US.
+I recently downloaded a list of the names of the states in the US which you can find [here](http://seankross.com/notes/states.txt).
 Let's take a look at this file:

 ```bash